dhis2-metadata/NUT-AGG-Nutrition/docs/nutr_agg-design.md

 - Infant and Young Child Feeding *(Core)*/Infant and Young Child Feeding *(Additional)*
 - Growth monitoring and promotion *(Core)*/Growth monitoring and promotion *(Additional)*

-The full list of indicators is available in the [Metadata Reference File](resources/NUTR00_1.0.0_DHIS2.37.xlsx).
+The full list of indicators is available in the metadata reference file.

 ## Dashboards